 There are so many places to visit in the Central Coast that are woefully under-appreciated, and as a local, I’m personally insulted.
 Just kidding.
 But I am going to spend the next 7k words pouring my heart out about why this little patch of California is worth the trip, so buckle in.

 The Central Coast offers everything from sugar-sand beaches and great surfing, to foodie finds and a booze traveler’s dream destination, to adorable marine wildlife critters (otters!
 Seals!
 Sea lions!) and groves of Monarch butterflies flitting through delicious smelling eucalyptus trees, to sheer cliffs looking down on crashing waves.
 Yeah, it’s basically heaven.

 I mean, look: we’re totally biased, but driving the Pacific Coast Highway is the best road trip in the entire world, and the Central Coast is full of the best places to stop on the Pacific Coast Highway.
 Facts.
-Our favorite way to spend a weekend is to hop into a rental car – like the roomy, comfy 2018 Toyota RAV4 Adventure AWD, which literally has the word “Adventure” in the title so you KNOW it’s down for a good time – and head down the Pacific Coast Highway, sea breeze whipping Lia’s hair into my mouth somehow, cheap sunglasses glinting in the sun, singing along to our Driving in California Playlist (it is a road trip worthy of its own playlist).
+Our favorite way to spend a weekend is to hop into a car and head down the Pacific Coast Highway, sea breeze whipping Lia’s hair into my mouth somehow, cheap sunglasses glinting in the sun, singing along to our Driving in California Playlist (it is a road trip worthy of its own playlist).

 The Central Coast is one of the best weekend trips from the Bay Area, and we visit often.
-So strap on your seatbelt (yep, gonna keep going with that metaphor) and get ready to fall in love with my 8 favorite Central Coast getaways.
+So strap on your seatbelt (yep, gonna keep going with that metaphor) and get ready to fall in love with the 8 best Central Coast getaways.